Do you always wonder where your money went? Well, you might be wasting money and you don’t even realize it!

 Acorns– A money saving and investment app in one.
 The app rounds up your spare change each time you shop, save it into your account and invests it for you.
 It’s an easy way to save money and grow it through investing.
 Receive a free $5 through my special link.

-Credit Sesame– Get your free credit score and monitoring through Credit Sesame.
+Credit Karma– Get your free credit score and monitoring through Credit Sesame.
 It’s FREE, secure, no credit card required and each inquiry won’t impact your credit score.
-Start monitoring your credit score with Credit Sesame here.